Parents of Out of State Students

 We know that you may be apprehensive about sending your student to school in another state.
 To ease some of your fears, we have compiled the information below to make that transition easier for you as you help your student through to graduation.

 The Office of Financial Aid administers federal, state, and institutional aid programs to qualified students.
 To receive financial aid, qualified students must complete the Free Application for Federal Student Aid (FAFSA).
-For more information on your student applying for and receiving financial aid, please click here.
+The priority deadline to file for financial aid is March 1, but the TSAA deadline is January 17.
+For more information on your student applying for and receiving financial aid, please visit the Financial Aid website.

 The Undergraduate Scholarship Office awards hundreds of academic scholarships each year to entering freshmen.
 All scholarships are awarded for the academic year (Fall and Spring semesters).
 Scholarships are awarded based on information submitted on the University of Memphis admissions application.
 A separate scholarship application is not required unless noted.
 The deadline for admission to the University of Memphis for scholarship consideration is December 1.

 There are also non-academic and scholarship opportunities for current students.
-For a list of scholarships and more information on scholarship offers, please click here.
+For a list of scholarships and more information on scholarship offers, please visit the Scholarship Office Website.

 Students and parents are encouraged to attend orientation, as it prepares both for college life at the University of Memphis.
 Parents have a chance to learn about their student’s new home and ask all the questions they like.